William Warfield

-William Caesar Warfield (January 22, 1920 – August 25, 2002) was an American concert bass-baritone singer and actor, known for his appearances in stage productions, Hollywood films, and television programs.
+William Caesar Warfield (January 22, 1920 – August 25, 2002) was an American concert bass-baritone, known for his appearances in stage productions, Hollywood films, and television programs.
 A prominent African American artist during the Civil Rights era, he worked with many notable artists, represented the United States during foreign tours, taught at academic institutions, and earned numerous accolades, including a Grammy Award in 1984.

 Biography

 Early life and career

 Warfield was born in West Helena, Arkansas, the oldest of five sons of a Baptist minister.
 He grew up in Rochester, New York, where his father was the pastor of Mt.
 Vernon Church.
 In 1938, as a senior at Washington High School in Rochester, he won the Music Educators National Song Competition in St. Louis and expressed an interest in pursuing a career on the concert stage.
-Inducted into the United States Army in November 1942, Warfield, a senior at the Eastman School of Music, presented his graduation recital before an overflow audience at Kilbourn Hall, Eastman Theater on November 18.
+Inducted into the U.S. Army in November 1942 during World War II, Warfield, a senior at the Eastman School of Music, presented his graduation recital before an overflow audience at Kilbourn Hall, Eastman Theater on November 18.
 He attended his graduation ceremony the following May in military uniform.
 After earning his bachelor's degree in 1942 and serving in the military, he returned to the Eastman School to complete a master's degree in 1946.

-According to a recent exhibit about World War Two, Warfield was one of less than one hundred African American members of the Ritchie Boys, thousands of soldiers who were trained at Fort Ritchie, Maryland.
+According to a recent exhibit about WWII, Warfield was one of less than one hundred African American members of the Ritchie Boys, thousands of soldiers who were trained at Fort Ritchie, Maryland.
 It was an intelligence center where hundreds of Jewish recruits who fled Nazi Germany for the United States were trained to interrogate their one-time countrymen.
 According to the exhibit at the Zekelman Holocaust Memorial Center in Farmington Hills, Michigan, Warfield was brought to the camp because of his strong German skills which he perfected while studying music.
 Because of segregation, his skills were never put to use.

 According to Warfield, upon induction into the Army he was initially assigned to the ordnance department to be a truck driver, but after he objected, citing his language skills, he was assigned to Ft.
-Ritchie, where he was in charge of stage shows and spoke fluently with German, Italian and French soldiers in their native language.
+Ritchie, where he was in charge of stage shows and spoke fluently with German, Italian and French soldiers in their native languages.

 He was discharged from the Army, where he had served in military intelligence, in 1946.
 Later that year he was cast in the road show tour of Call Me Mister.
 According to Warfield, that road show cast included William Marshall, Carl Reiner, Buddy Hackett and Bob Fosse.
 Over the next three years he also appeared in "Set My People Free" and the opera Regina, while also studying with Yves Tinayre and Otto Herz of the veteran's training program of the American Theatre Wing.